Factual/braze-engine-integration-ios/example/README.md

 ### Testing

 If you'd like to test the integration, an example test is given.
-To run the test, fill out your information in [StubConfiguration.m](https://github.com/Factual/engine-braze-integration-ios/blob/master/example/BrazeFactualEngineDemoTests/StubConfiguration.m).
-Change the `testLatitude` and `testLongitude` variables to coordinates of a place which would trigger your Engine Circumstance.
+To run the test, fill out your information in [StubConfiguration.m](https://github.com/Factual/engine-braze-integration-ios/blob/master/example/BrazeFactualEngineDemoTests/StubConfiguration.m), change the `testLatitude` and `testLongitude` variables to coordinates of a place which would trigger your Engine Circumstance, and add your Braze Endpoint to the test's [Info.plist](https://github.com/Factual/engine-braze-integration-ios/blob/master/example/BrazeFactualEngineDemoTests/Info.plist#L8)